eduardoboucas/buildtimes/pages/about.md

 permalink: /about/index.html
 ---

 Hello, fellow passenger of this incredible ride that is web development.
-I've been building websites since the turn of the century – I like to think that I've got the hang of it, but the content published here will most certainly prove me wrong.
-You're reading *Build Times*, my modest collection of thoughts, experiments, ramblings and rants about the daily goings-on of an individual who gets paid to write gibberish at the computer (but these rants are on the house).
+I've been building websites since the turn of the century – I like to think that I've got the hang of it, but the content published here will most certainly indicate otherwise.
+You're reading *Build Times*, my modest collection of thoughts, experiments, ramblings and rants about the daily goings-on of an individual who gets paid to write gibberish at the computer (but the rants are on the house).

 I work at [Stackbit](https://stackbit.com) and I maintain several [open-source projects](https://github.com/eduardoboucas).
 I also [tweet](https://twitter.com/eduardoboucas) and occasionally [speak](https://speakerdeck.com/eduardoboucas).